siddharthchd/Voice_Controlled_Photo_Album_WebApp/README.md

 # **Voice Controlled Photo Album**

-The photo album is a web application taht can be searched using natural language through both text and voice.
+The photo album is a web application that can be searched using natural language through both text and voice.
 This web application was developed as part of the course project assignment for the course - Cloud Computing (CS-GY:9223, NYU Tandon)

 # Table of contents